Despite the disruptive changes in today’s business landscape, companies with marketing and sales teams are still running in complete silos.

 51% of marketers are not satisfied with the level of communication between the teams and 53% of sales professionals are not pleased with marketing’s support.

 The whole is greater than the sum of its parts.
-This means that the best, most effective way to boost the bottom line is for sales and marketing teams to work together.
+This means that the best, most effective way to boost the bottom line is for marketing and sales to achieve alignment and work together.

 Despite this, survey results from LeanData showed that almost half of the businesses surveyed (41%) don’t have an aligned sales and marketing teams.